JerseyJoe328/livestreamer/docs/plugin_matrix.rst

 tvplayer            tvplayer.com         Yes   No twitch              twitch.tv            Yes   Yes   Possible to authenticate for access to
                                                      subscription streams.
+useetv              useetv.com           Yes   No    Streams may be geo-restricted to Indonesia
+                                                     or subscription only.
-useetv              useetv.com           Yes   No    Streams may be geo-restricted to Indonesia. ustreamtv           ustream.tv           Yes   Yes vaughnlive          - vaughnlive.tv      Yes   --
+ustreamtv           ustream.tv           Yes   Yes vaughnlive          - vaughnlive.tv      Yes   --
                     - breakers.tv